Preparation of shipment and/or Load

 Label data are nor real, they are for exemplification purposes only.

 It is necessary that labels affixed to the boxes of goods contain the information requested by Mexican authority.

-The suggestion is to place the label on one end of the box with the NPIP logo, and the allocated approval number, exporter and importer’s data, as well as the export health certificate number.
-Additionally, the labels with the information below shall be clearly visible, and they shall allow for its full identification.
+The suggestion is to place the label on one end of the box with the information below; it shall be clearly visible, and it shall allow for its full identification.

 Exporter (company name and address).

 Importer (Company name, address and Federal Tax Payer ID).